claret-srl/ROMANTIG/README.md

 ```
 This setting in included in the script case `sudo ./services up`.

+To debug the CrateDB container, is embedded a web GUI accessible from the exposed admin `port: 4200`.

 ### Redis

 If the Redis container crashes after startup, run the following command: